cybera/synthi/manual/src/sections/DatasetBrowser.md

 1) Unselecting both 'Published Only' and 'From other organizations' checkboxes and selecting the filter button returns both published and unpublished datasets from your organization.
 2) Selecting both 'Published Only' and 'From other organizations' checkboxes and selecting the filter button returns only published datasets from your organzaition and all shared datasets from other organizations.
 3) Selecting only 'Published Only' checkbox and selecting the filter button returns only published datasets from your organziation.
 4) Selecting only 'From other organziations' checkbox and selecting the filter button returns all the datasets - published and unpublished form your orgazation and all shared datasets from other organizations.
+This is the default state of the filter options side bar.

 Under the checkboxes is the 'Format' dropdown that allows a user to select a file format and filter datasets based on the format of the file.